What are food sensitivities?

 Do you eat and begin to feel sluggish, tired, or fatigued shortly after?
 Do you feel itchy or irritable after eating?

-If you answered yes to these questions, you might be dealing with hidden food sensitivities.
+If you answered yes to these questions, it’s a possibility you have hidden food sensitivities.
 One of the most surprising aspects of food sensitivities is that sometimes healthy foods are causing the problems.
 It might be the foods you are least likely to suspect that are causing you the most discomfort.

 Food sensitivities trigger reactions in the body, therefore delaying immune system response.
 This delayed response makes it more difficult to discern which foods are causing problems, because the issue isn’t occurring directly after eating the problem-food.
 If you ate a problem-food in the morning, and don’t feel symptomatic until bedtime, it can be hard to pinpoint what is causing your symptoms.